Apr 07, 2021 | By WGSN Insider

-An example of this kind of collaboration comes from Dimensional Innovations – a US-based brand experience company.
-They quickly adopted this strategy to launch a single-material health shield that could be manufactured quickly and cheaply.
+An example of this kind of collaboration comes from Dimensional Innovations, a US-based brand experience company.
+It quickly adopted this strategy to launch a single-material health shield that could be manufactured quickly and cheaply.
 Rather than profit from sales of the shields, it open-sourced the design and uploaded it to Facebook for other manufacturers to use.
-By making their design and research publicly available, they helped other businesses with much needed resources.
+By making its design and research publicly available, it helped other businesses with much needed resources.
 The health shield was downloaded 3,500 times in the first weekend of its launch.

 These valuable learnings have resulted in the creation of a new consumer intelligence tool.
 The aim of the tool is to streamline the supply chains by providing real-time inventory data to its consumer packaged goods partners.

 Open, honest conversations on supply chains, sustainability and CSR will be key to winning over cautious consumers.
 Brands should investigate their sustainability impact for everything from design to manufacturing and end-of-life, and communicate successes and areas for improvements with consumers.

 Our global teams have had countless discussions around the many ‘new normals’ and while challenges differ across regions, one question naturally came up across all: what’s next?
 Find out on our latest white paper, The Value Shift.

 Know what’s next.
 Become a WGSN member today to benefit from our daily trend intelligence, retail analytics, consumer insights and bespoke consultancy services.